 3. You might want to move your web business elsewhere

-I’ve seen the awkward situation where my client wants to move away from a web developer who owns their web hosting and domain name.
+I’ve seen the awkward situation where a client wants to move away from a previous web developer or agency that owns their web hosting and domain name.
 It’s a delicate situation.
 Will the developer happily provide you with a backup so you can move the site?
 Will they take the steps necessary to unlock the domain name and transfer it?
 Will they resist, delay, or even sabotage the process?
 Moving these resources from an existing developer is always a stressful process.
 Plus, it costs time and money to transfer the domain and hosting.

 If you own the hosting and domain, you can do whatever you want with them, whenever you want.
 You don’t need to ask for permission from anyone and pray that they comply.
 And switching web developers is FREE.